Whether you currently use fabric softener, dryer sheets, or nothing at all in your dryer, you need Norwex dryer balls!

 How do Norwex dryer balls compare to the other (less expensive) dryer balls on the market?

 Another Norwex Consultant who worked at the Edmonton Women’s Show this past spring, said that many people who visited the Norwex booth commented that they had tried dryer balls before (not Norwex) and that they hadn’t really liked them.
 In talking to these people, it turned out that they were buying spherical dryer balls of some sort.
 Norwex dryer balls are oval in shape rather than round, and according to my own experience and also the testimonials of my numerous Norwex dryer balls customers (groupies), I think this must make a difference to how effective they are.
 Maybe a reader out there can comment on why oval might work better than round?

 I bought a set of Norwex Dryer Balls, and after using them for a while, the little nubbys have started to discolor – they’ve turned a blueish purple color.
 Is this normal and is the dark color from the nubs going to rub off on my white laundry?

 The discoloration of the dryer ball nubby’s is completely normal, and it happens quite quickly after you start using them, especially if you wash and dry lots of dark denim.
 The darkening of the nubs is from the dyes in the dark loads of laundry rubbing off on the dryer balls.
 Thankfully, the color from the dryer ball nubs won’t transfer onto your whites.
-I’ve had my set of dryer balls for close to 5 years, and have never had a problem with color transference.

 In my opinion, these are, without a doubt, a 5 star rated Norwex product, and I wouldn’t hesitate to tell anyone, BUY THEM!